kapetan3sid/Filhak/README.md

 - Task runner (similar to Hardhat Runner) that is used to run your Go tasks
 - Tools and helpers to write and run **integration tests** **that interact** with the local **Filhak** devnet to test your actors.
 - Deploy your custom actors to the testnet and mainnet.

+## Motivation

+After our research of the existing **EVM** tooling we realized how extensive and well rounded are SDKs, libraries and plugins.
+Even though there are some more "advanced" enviroments based on **WASM**, it was quite obvious to us why **EVM** is currently most utilized in blockchain and why it is so easy to build on it.

+Above all other **EVM** tools stand:

+**Hardhat** - A one stop sandbox where developers are able to compile, deploy, test, and debug EVM smart contracts.

+We believe that sandbox similar to **Hardhat** would be highly valuable for developers that want to explore **FVM** and would greately ease the building process.

 ## Deliverables